BALLE Local Economy Fellowship

 In our current economic world, systems are failing; relationships aren’t being cared for, few are profiting at the expense of others or at the expense of the natural world, and there is a growing sense of inequality in our communities.

 And still, there are leaders emerging all over North America that see opportunities to deepen connections in their regions, starting with local businesses; connections that help businesses and their communities cooperate for the good of the whole.
 Most of them come with a strong desire to change a system that may not have worked for them in the past to redistribute power within communities, and to leave a legacy of empowerment for others behind them.

 Want to learn more?
-Download this webinar to listen to Christine Ageton and Leanne Krueger-Braneky, BALLE Directors of Fellowship and Alumni, describe the only Fellowship program dedicated solely to advancing the local economy movement and how YOU can become part of the next BALLE Local Economy Fellowship.
+Download this webinar and hear insights to the only Fellowship program dedicated solely to advancing the local economy movement and how YOU can become part of the next BALLE Local Economy Fellowship.

 Connect with peers.
 Share innovations.
 Sharpen impact.

 After completing their 18-month Fellowship, BALLE Local Economy Fellows gain inspiration, skills, meaningful connection and impact in their communities.
 Fellows walk away with:

 - Tools to activate their communities at home

 - Facilitation training

 - Skills to better work with racial/ethnic difference